-Summary: Tart cherry juice is considered safe for most people.
-The dosage instructions above may help you maximize the health benefits.
+Tart cherry juice is considered safe for most people.
+The dosage instructions above may help you maximize the potential health benefits.

 It seems especially effective at reducing muscle soreness and improving sleep.

-Therefore, physically active individuals and those suffering from insomnia should consider giving this juice a try.
+Therefore, physically active individuals and those with insomnia should consider giving this juice a try.